Bone Grafting for Improved Bone Health

 There are several types of bone grafting procedures used to build up or repair jaw bone tissue.
 These include:

 An autograft involves removing a portion of bone from the ramus or the chin, shaping it into small blocks and securing it to the degraded portion of jaw bone.
 Because this type of graft uses bone tissue from your own body, the success rate is very high.

 To perform a xenograft, an oral surgeon uses bone tissue from a different species (commonly bovine) and grafts it into the affected area.
 This type of bone graft material is very common in tissue banks because it’s easier to obtain in large quantities.

 An allograft involves transplanting tissue from the same species (human), but not from an identical genetic composition.
 The substitute bone is shaped to the recipient’s bone and secured in place.
 A specialized membrane is put over the area to facilitate healing.

 An alloplast typically includes a synthetic graft material that doesn’t originate from animals or humans.
 It is less commonly used than the previously mentioned bone graft types.

 Schedule Your Consultation

 Want to learn more about bone grafts and how they can improve your jaw bone health?
-To schedule a consultation with one of our skilled oral surgeons, call our practice or register online today.
+To schedule a consultation at one of our bone grafting clinics with a skilled oral surgeon, call our practice or register online today.